How realistic is Bangladesh's climate prosperity plan? | DW | 03.11.2021

 "We will enhance resilience, grow our economy, create jobs and expand opportunities for our citizens, using action on climate change as the catalyst," Hasina wrote of the plan.

-The five-theme plan consists of bridging existing plans, transformation towards renewables, creating efficient and greener energy hubs, providing access to global funds and investing in the country's youth.
+The five-theme plan consists of bridging existing plans, transition toward renewables, creating efficient and greener energy hubs, providing access to global funds, and investing in the country's youth.

-Bangladesh's top officials believe that the country could benefit as much as 6.8% of the gross domestic product and create 4.1 million new jobs under the plan and generate a third of its energy from renewables by 2030.
+Bangladesh's top officials believe that the country could benefit as much as 6.8% of the gross domestic product and create 4.1 million new jobs under the plan and generate one-third of its energy from renewables by 2030.

 Hasina says Bangladesh will develop wind farms along its coast to revitalize the mangrove forests that help stabilize shifting shores — protecting the country against storms and flooding.